Consensys/handel/HACKING.md

 	NewPacket(*Packet)
 }

+type Packet struct {
+	Origin    int
+	Level     int
+	Signature []byte
+}
 ```
-As you can see, Handel only needs to know how to send messages and how to get
+As you can see, Handel only needs to know how to send `Packet`s and how to get
-incoming messages.
+incoming `Packet`s.
 Handel's main structure `Handel` implements the `Listener`
 interface.

 # Identities